On Left regular bands and real Conic-Line arrangements: Real CL arrangements: The face semigroup

+Note that we exclude hyperplane arrangements in $\RR^3$ that have planes that are tangent to $S$ or that do not intersect $S$, since in that case, the resulting projection would be either a point or an empty set, which are excluded by the definition of a real CL arrangement (see Definition \ref{defRealCLarr}).

+\begin{prs} (1) Every line arrangement in the plane $\pi$ can be induced by a central plane arrangement in $\RR^3$ via $p_O$.\\ (2) Not every CL arrangement in $\pi$ can be induced by a plane arrangement in $\RR^3$ via $p_O$. \end{prs}

+\begin{proof} (1) The corresponding plane for every line $\ell$ in the line arrangement in $\pi$ is the plane passing through $\ell$ and $O$.\\ (2) Indeed, a parabola cannot be induced in $\A_\B$ by $p_O$. \end{proof}

+Now we discuss the connections between the LRBs: Let $\B$ be a central hyperplane arrangement in $\RR^3$ with no planes tangent to $S$, and $\A_\B = p_O(\B \cap S)$ be the corresponding CL arrangement in $\RR^2$.
+A natural question is: what is the connection between the LRBs $\LL(\B)$ and $\LL(\A_\B)$?
+Even when $\LL(\A_\B)$ is an associative LRB or when $\B$ is a central hyperplane arrangement, the map $p_O$ does not induce a homomorphism.
+For example, it is known that there is only one combinatorially-equivalent central plane arrangement with three planes.
+Choose two such arrangements $\B_1, \B_2$, such that $\B_1 \cap S$ consists of only great circles, while $\B_2 \cap S$ consists of two great circles and a conic section which is not a great circle.
+Then $\A_{\B_1}$ is a central line arrangement with three lines, while $\A_{\B_2}$ is a generic line arrangement with three lines.
+Thus, $\LL(\B_1) \simeq \LL(\B_2)$; however, $\LL(\A_{\B_1}) \not\simeq \LL(\A_{\B_2})$.

+Note that although $p_O$ does not induce a homomorphism in the level of the LRBs, it does help to distinguish between hyperplane arrangements whose face LRBs are isomorphic (an example for that is the above arrangements $\B_1, \B_2$).
+Hence, one may pose the following question:

+\begin{question} Are there any other invariants that distinguish between $\B_1$ and $\B_2$?
+Can the above method help us to distinguish between hyperplane arrangements with isomorphic face LRBs? \end{question}

-\subsection{Non-geometric LRBs coming from CL arrangements}
+\subsubsection{Non-geometric LRBs coming from CL arrangements}

-In this section, we present an example of an LRB, induced by a CL arrangement, which cannot be embedded in $(L_2^1)^n$ for any $n \in \N$.
-This immediately implies that this LRB is not isomorphic to the face LRB of any hyperplane arrangement, and that the family of LRBs associated to CL arrangements is broader than the corresponding family of LRBs associated to hyperplane arrangements.
+In this subsection, we present an example of an LRB, being the face LRB of a CL arrangement, which cannot be embedded in $(L_2^1)^n$ for any $n \in \N$.
+This immediately implies that this LRB is not isomorphic to the face LRB of any hyperplane arrangement, and hence the family of face LRBs associated to CL arrangements is {\em broader} than the corresponding family of LRBs associated to hyperplane arrangements.

 \begin{example} \rm{ Consider the real CL arrangement $\mathcal A$ which consists of a line and a circle tangent to it (see Figure \ref{NotH21LRB}).
-This arrangement has 7 faces, and we denote the two 1-dimensional parts (i.e. faces) of the line by $b$ and $a$, the circle by $c$, and the 2-dimensional face below the line and outside the circle by $d$.
+This arrangement has 7 faces, and we denote the two 1-dimensional sections (i.e. faces) of the line by $b$ and $a$, the circle by $c$, and the 2-dimensional face below the line and outside the circle by $d$.
 Let $e$ be the tangency point.
-As usual, denote the set of faces by $\LL$.
+As usual, denote $\LL =\LL(\A)$.

-The product on $\LL$ is defined using Definition \ref{defPart1}.
-Note that $e$ is the identity element and one can check that $(\LL,\cdot)$ is indeed an LRB.
+The product on $\LL$ is defined using the geometric product (Definition \ref{defPart2}).
+Note that $e$ is the unit element and one can check that $(\LL,\cdot)$ is indeed an LRB.
 We have the following multiplication table for $\{a,b,c\}$:

 Assume that we have a\emph{ monomorphism} $h:\LL \to (L_2^1)^n$ for some $n$.
 Note that the equalities